inspectordanno/inspectordanno.github.io/about.md

 ---
 layout: welcome
-cover: false
+cover: true
 image: /assets/img/hydejack-8.jpg
 hide_description: true
 permalink: /
+menu: true
+order: 3
+title: About Me
 ---

-# Howdy!
+## Howdy!
 I'm Dan. 🎉 I'm a developer, designer, and writer.
 I study information design and data visualization as a graduate student at [Northeastern University](https://www.northeastern.edu/visualization/) in Boston, MA.

 ## What I Like Doing
-I’m Dan Spector. 🎉 I’m a developer, designer, and writer.
-I study information design and data visualization as a graduate student at Northeastern University in Boston, MA.
 I enjoy making graphics and interactive toys to explain concepts and data.
 I especially like undertaking projects where I can build a narrative that presents a big idea.
 Most of my work utilizes HTML, CSS, JavaScript, and frameworks like D3.js.

 I’m also a firm believer in the power of words.
 Writing is my therapy.